NHERI-SimCenter/rWHALE/README.md

 5. **DL** file: a file containing the obtained damage and loss estimates for a building.

-In this framework, the JSON format is adopted for all the intermediate files defined above.
-Based on the previous 5 main processes, the main workflow applications can be categorized based on their purpose as follows:
+In this framework for regional simulation, the JSON format is adopted for all the intermediate files defined above.
+The implementations of the workflow applications provided in this repository are organized based on the previous 5 main processes, categorized based on their purpose, in the following sub-directories:

-This repository contains implementations of the workflow applications, which can be used to carry out a regional damage and loss estimation of buildings due to an earthquake event.
-The provided applications are organized based on the previous 5 main processes, categorized based on their purpose, in the following subdirectories:

 * **[createBIM](./createBIM/Readme.md)**: This directory contains applications that can obtain a Building Information Model (BIM) from a database of buildings.
 Some examples of these applications are: